jcurve/jcurve-internal-docker-api-test/README.md

 The api app will be a complete composed stack, which can be later composed with the seperate front end and cdn stacks.

+# Process

+To simulate the process required in the real repository, I will instantiate a new rails app and then dockerize it incrementally.